loopitis/loopitis-repo/README.md

 Loopitis will also provide a response that includes an ID for your job request and an internal ID for tracking purposes.

+If you ever had to deal with repetitive tasks that ended up causing more trouble than they were worth.
+Sometimes, a simple scheduler isn't enough for developers dealing with large amounts of repetitive tasks.
+If a scheduler goes down, it can be difficult to determine when, why, and how many tasks were completed before it failed.
+Additionally, it can be challenging to track when a specific task was last completed and to receive notifications when tasks fail.
+For example, in my last project, I had to generate a report for every user in the system every 10 minutes.
+With 1000 users, that meant generating an average of 16 reports per second.
+It was hard to keep track of which reports had failed and why, and I only discovered the issues when users reported them.
+Loopitis solves this problem by allowing developers to schedule specific methods to be called for each user at set intervals, rather than relying on a centralized scheduler.
+This way, developers can easily track when a specific task was last completed and receive notifications when tasks fail, making it easier to keep everything running smoothly.

+The LoopItIs team is dedicated to providing a professional and reliable service to customers, with a commitment to being responsive, communicative, and attentive to their needs.
+Technical assistance and support are available whenever needed, ensuring a seamless experience from start to finish.

 # Example of usage:
 Say you want to pull a report every 1.5 hour for user 1234 ,